The frictionless electromagnetic control system

 The Magnetic Levitation System (MLS) is a nonlinear, open-loop, unstable time varying frictionless dynamical system.
 The basic principle of MLS operation is to apply the voltage to an electromagnet to keep a ferromagnetic sphere levitated.
 Moreover, the sphere can follow a desired position value varying in time.
 The coil current is measured to explore identification and multi loop or nonlinear control strategies.
 To levitate the sphere a real-time controller is required.
 The equilibrium stage of two forces (the gravitational and electromagnetic) is maintained by the controller to keep the sphere in a desired distance from the magnet.

 The system is fully integrated with MATLAB/Simulink and operates in the real-time in MS Windows.
 In the case of two electromagnets the lower one can be used for external excitation or as a contraction unit.
 This feature extends the MLS application and is useful in robust controllers design.
-The PC equipped with the RT-DAC/PCI I/O board communicates with the power interface.
+The PC equipped with the RT-DAC/PCI I/O or external USB board communicates with the power interface.
 The user can create his own controller in a fast and easy way.
 Another MLS variant is shown on the left.
 Instead of the infrared position sensoring the magnetic flux is measured.

 - ferromagnetic sphere- position sensor